Foreign Currency Leases

 The depreciation charge remains €18,000 regardless of subsequent exchange rate movements.
 The asset carrying value at year 1 end is €72,000 (€90,000 - €18,000).

-No forex on ROU asset: In the functional currency, the right-of-use asset is non-monetary, so no foreign exchange differences arise on the asset itself.
+No forex on ROU asset (cost model): Under the cost model, the right-of-use asset is non-monetary, so no foreign exchange differences arise on the asset itself.
 All forex impacts flow through the lease liability.
+If the right-of-use asset is subsequently measured at fair value or on a revalued basis, IAS 21 requires translation using the exchange rate at the date that fair value or the revalued amount is determined, rather than leaving the asset at its original historical rate.

 Translation to Presentation Currency